gyao1487/module-1-challenge-code-refactor/README.md

 Implemented the following improvements:

 * Semantic HTML: Replaced generic <div> elements with semantic elements that better describe the structure and function of each part of the page and removed irrelevant tags.
-* HTML Structure:
 * Image attributes: Added alt text to <img> elements to increase accessibility especially for users who use assistive technology.
 * Heading Order: Made edits to ensure that heading elements are in logical and sequential order
 * Page title: Added clear and concise page title to <title> element for increased SEO and accessibility.